anyscale/templates/templates/llm-router/README.md

     Loading model checkpoint from routellm/causal_llm_gpt4_augmented ...

+    Downloading shards: 100%|██████████| 4/4 [07:30<00:00, 112.51s/it]
-    Loading checkpoint shards: 100%|██████████| 4/4 [00:02<00:00,  1.73it/s]
+    Loading checkpoint shards: 100%|██████████| 4/4 [00:02<00:00,  1.49it/s]
     Special tokens have been added in the vocabulary, make sure the associated word embeddings are fine-tuned or trained.

-    Done loading model in 7.428065061569214 seconds.
+    Done loading model in 459.31830739974976 seconds.

-    /home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:515: UserWarning: `do_sample` is set to `False`.
+    /home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:540: UserWarning: `do_sample` is set to `False`.
 However, `temperature` is set to `0.6` -- this flag is only used in sample-based generation modes.
 You should set `do_sample=True` or unset `temperature`. warnings.warn(
-    /home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:520: UserWarning: `do_sample` is set to `False`.
+    /home/ray/anaconda3/lib/python3.11/site-packages/transformers/generation/configuration_utils.py:545: UserWarning: `do_sample` is set to `False`.
 However, `top_p` is set to `0.9` -- this flag is only used in sample-based generation modes.
 You should set `do_sample=True` or unset `top_p`. warnings.warn(
+    The attention mask is not set and cannot be inferred from input because pad token is same as eos token.As a consequence, you may observe unexpected behavior.
+Please pass your input's `attention_mask` to obtain reliable results.

     {'binary_prob': 0.9662781,